 Sports Bras

-No need for push-up bras when you’re active.
+There is no need for push-up bras when you’re active.
 I always bring a few pairs of sports bras when I’m traveling.
 It’s easy to forget to bring a sports bra as you might not be headed to the gym, but they’re tremendous for active or hot summer days.
+I love sports bras from Handful!
+But, of course, you should pack your usual undergarments like bras and underwear; it’s easier to forget a sports bra.

 A beach cover-up or sarong is essential when traveling to Hawaii.
 You can purchase a cute one made for the beach or opt for a large men’s shirt or airy wear.